MuzammiLFive/MuzammiLFive/README.md

 - 👋 Hi, I’m @MuzammiLFive
 - 👀 I’m interested in Frontend and full stack development.
 - 🌱 I’m currently doing my master's in Advenced Computer Science at University of Leicester.
-- 💞️ I’m looking for full oppurtunities based in UK.
+- 💞️ I’m looking for full time oppurtunities.
 - 📫 How to reach me: muzammilfive@gmail.com

 <!---